-In truth, I never heard users call it any of these names but since every press release and drugs report repeated these supposed GHB street names, I figured then there must have been some truth to it.
+In truth, I never heard users call it any of these names but since every press release and government-produced drugs report repeated these supposed GHB street names, I figured then there must have been some truth to it.
 Maybe someone, somewhere calls GHB ‘Easy Lay’ and ‘Scoop,’ but the many users I interviewed were not among them.

 Now older and wiser to police spin, I suspect cops made up some of the the names, at least, ‘Grievous Bodily Harm,’ as users I talked to didn’t feel it was harmful if used responsibly, the acronym (GBH) doesn’t even work and the term ‘Grievous Bodily Harm’ is frequently used among law enforcement.
 Hmmm…

 In the article above I added the street names the police told me and added one I learned from users, ‘Vita G’ (although most just called it ‘G’).
 But as with a lot of common misconceptions about GHB, things get recirculated from the police to the press over a period of years until urban myths born at the official level are taken as facts.